 8 Ways to Get Your Crochet to Hold Shape

-2. Use Starch.
-One of the most common ways to stiffen a crochet object or block it is to use starch.
+2. How to stiffen crochet projects using Starch.
+One of the most common ways to stiffen a crochet object is to use starch.
+This how many crocheters block their crocheted doilies.
 You can use the powdered kind that is dissolved in water or you can use the pressurized starch sprays that are available in the laundry section.
 You will have to get the object totally wet with the starch and then pressed with a hot iron.
 There is a drawback to this method though.
 It isn’t recommended to use starch for white objects as it will yellow over time.
 You can, how ever, use it for coloured objects.
 Another drawback is that you cannot wash and use it again.
 This method is only suitable for say, things that you want to frame or keep as is.
 The above picture is from Suzann’s Textile Fusion where she explains the process.
+This is also how to stiffen a crochet basket or bowl like which is made of lace.

-3. White Glue: If you are not going to be wearing it consider equal parts of water and glue.
+3. How to stiffen crochet objects with White Glue: If you are not going to be wearing it consider equal parts of water and glue.
 This works great for doilies and centre pieces.
-I have used this method for some of my doilies and it is better than using starch.
+I have used this method for some of my tatted doilies and it is better than using starch.
+So, you can say this is a great way how to stiffen doilies.
 As you can see from this bowl or this lamp.
 Just mix equal parts of white glue/ Elmer’s Glue with water and spray it on to the object.
 Let it air dry.
 Don’t iron it!
 It will brown or burn if you iron it. 🙂

-5. Fishing line.
+5. How to stiffen a crochet hat brim using Fishing line.
 I wrote a very popular post about using Fishing Line to Make Stiff Edges.
 Since fishing line is available in different sizes, you can adapt it to your project.
+If you don’t know how to stiffen yarn then this is the best way to do it.
 Fishing line is transparent so it is less likely to be visible too.
-Examples: Hat brims, toys, crochet jewellery.
+Examples: Crochet hat brims, how to stiffen toy parts without using fabric stiffener, crocheted jewellery.
 The above picture is an example where I used Fishing line to make only the brim edges to flare out.

-7. Use reverse sc at the edge.
-My favourite way to finish a Cloche hat or a Panama hat is to do revsc (reverse single crochet) on the edges.
+7. Use reverse sc at the edge if you need stiffen hat brim.
+My favourite way to finish a Cloche hat or a Panama hat is to do rev sc (reverse single crochet) on the edges.
 It looks more professionally done and the edges are more a crisp finish.
+This the best hat brim stiffener without using starch or glue or any need to stiffen yarn at all.

 8. Use a smaller size needle.
 Using a smaller needle than recommended makes your crochet tighter and I have found that this makes the hat or basket a little stiff.
 I have found that this trick works really well for Tshirt yarn and hemp!